keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/spell-check.md

   directory.
   [expect.txt](https://github.com/keptn/lifecycle-toolkit/tree/main/.github/actions/spelling)
   lists Keptn terms for both documentation and code.
-- We also use the specialized technical dictionaries provided by check-spelling for Kubernetes and Go.
+- We also use the specialized technical dictionaries provided by check-spelling specific domains or programming languages such as Kubernetes, Go or HTML.
   The dictionaries we use are specified in the [.github/workflows/spell-checker.yml](https://github.com/keptn/lifecycle-toolkit/blob/main/.github/workflows/spell-checker.yml) file.